 The three essentials need to work from anywhere are email, phone and internet.
 "You can access your email wherever you are with webmail such as Gmail," says Emma Jones, one of the entrepreneurs behind StartUp Britain and founder of home business website, Enterprise Nation.
 "It's very speedy and you can use your own domain name in the address so nobody needs to know where you are."

 'Cloud computing' can also enable you to access applications, including customer relationship management systems, on remote servers that you can access from any internet-enabled device.
-Many phone packages give you mobile internet access and 'all-you-can-eat' data, so it is possible to conduct business from your smartphone and tablet computer or laptop by sharing your mobile internet connection.
+Smartphone packages also give you mobile internet access, with some offering 'all-you-can-eat' data, so it's possible to conduct business from your smartphone and tablet computer or laptop by sharing your mobile internet connection.

 Various local authorities, business support organisations and even hotels also provide temporary work and meeting space for small businesses.

 Working remotely or from home does not suit everyone, however.
 Nick Hand, a freelance graphic designer, worked from home for six years.
-He now rents a space in a creative hub in Bristol called Spike Island.
+He now rents a space in a creative hub in Bristol.
 "It will be a more creative environment to work in.
 It's also good to work with younger people so I'll be more up to date with new ideas and trends," he explains.

 Not everyone wants to work on a beach in Bali.
 However, with flexible working practices, new technology and more enlightened attitudes, many more people have that choice now than ever before.